DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8a21a767-5a93-42bd-a8d4-52453f8a7341)

 - Modern networks are typically *converged networks* in which IP phones, video traffic, regular traffic, etc. all share the same IP network
-- This enables cost savings as well as more ADVANCED FEATURES for VOICE and VIDEO traffic (Example : Collaboration Software like Cisco WebEx, MS Teams, etc)
+- This enables cost savings as well as more ADVANCED FEATURES for voice and video traffic (Example : Collaboration Software like Cisco WebEx, MS Teams, etc)
 - However, the different kinds of traffic now have to compete for bandwidth
 - **QoS** is a set of tools used by network devices to apply different treatment to different packets